Last updated on March 9th, 2022

 After flying over Hout Bay and its harbor, you’ll see how the road starts to snake its way towards Chapman’s Peak.
 We’ll explore this famous scenic road by car tomorrow so this is a great sneak preview of what’s to come.
 It’s one final push southward on this flight over long Noordhoek Beach before turning around and flying towards Cape Town from its eastern side, along lush countryside and vineyards.

-This was definitely a memorable experience and a much better option than going back up via cable car.
+This was a memorable experience and a much better option than going back up via cable car.
 I got to not only see Table Mountain, but also the beautiful rugged coastline and flying over the Table Mountain peaks.
 A helicopter ride in Cape Town definitely ranks up there in the list of things to do and it’s not overly expensive.

 Back on land, it was time to explore the Waterfront where pretty much from any point, you’ll find great views of Table Mountain.
-I started off with exploring the docks as the Waterfront is still a working harbor.
+I started by exploring the docks as the Waterfront is still a working harbor.
 If you’re lucky, you’ll see massive fishing boats that venture way out into the ocean or even research boats that make their way as far south as Antarctica.

 The obvious next stop is the Victoria Wharf which is an upscale shopping center.
 It’s a good place to catch some cold air if it’s hot outside but other than that, it’s just a nice shopping center.
 There are lots of restaurants just outside and a food court on the ground floor of the mall.

 The main spot in the Waterfront is Market Square with the unmissable ferris wheel.
-There are some really cool street performances taking place here and I got to see an incredibly flexible performer twisting into what I thought were impossible positions for a human being.
+There are some cool street performances taking place here and I got to see an incredibly flexible performer twisting into what I thought were impossible positions for a human being.
 He certainly earned his wage on this day.

 From Market Square, I headed via the rows of shops to The Grace Hotel and the nearby clock tower.
 This is a super elegant hotel with nice galleries to check out.

 You can take a bus or cab your way to the beaches but a great way to enjoy the sights is simply by walking along Victoria Road.
 Walking from Bantry Bay to Clifton beach will take you about 30 minutes.
 This road is very popular with runners and cyclists and it’s easy to understand why.
 To your right, the mighty Atlantic Ocean splashing onto beautiful beaches capped by white sand and scattered with massive smooth rocks.
-In front of you, million dollar homes and the 12 Apostles, beautifully built right on the cliffs on either side of the road and to your left, Lion’s Head.
+In front of you, million-dollar homes and the 12 Apostles, beautifully built right on the cliffs on either side of the road and to your left, Lion’s Head.

 Clifton has four main beaches numbered 1-4.
 You reach them by walking down steep flights of stairs that also lead to the residents’ homes (the lucky ones).
 I headed for #4 beach but they are all beautiful.
 If you’re lucky enough to come here in the middle of the week, you might have the beach all to yourself as, during the weekend, it’s very popular with the locals.
 Don’t let the warm air fool you, the water is bloody cold!
-You can’t buy food or drink here so do pack a lunch and few cold ones with you.
+You can’t buy food or drink here so do pack a lunch and a few cold ones with you.
 While on the beach, I met Jaco Le Roux, a local resident who works at Amazon.
 As I work at Google, this made for some pretty interesting talk.

 After catching a few hours of sun, it was time to prep up for the sunset.
 One of the best spots to watch the sunset in Cape Town is in trendy Camps Bay, a quick ride from Clifton (you can catch the #108 bus right from Victoria Rd).
 Camps Bay is a very sought after little neighborhood and it’s easy to understand why.
 Fine ocean views and the 12 Apostles visible from your backyard, will tend to drive property prices up.
 But even if you don’t live here, do head over to catch the sunset.
-The vibe on the main street is great and there are plenty of restaurants, bars, and cafes – all with ocean facing terraces.
+The vibe on the main street is great and there are plenty of restaurants, bars, and cafes – all with ocean-facing terraces.
 The quality of life here is certainly enviable.
 Jaco and I grabbed a great burger dinner along with some cocktails at Blues Restaurant, right on the promenade.
 This was a great way to cap off a great day.